FAQs - Speech Pathology Program (M.S.)

 How long does it take to complete the program?

-The MS SLP clinical program requires completion of a minimum of 44 credit hours for non-thesis students.
-If students have not completed an aural rehabilitation class, the program is 47 credit hours.
+Effective fall 2021, the speech pathology clinical program requires completion of a minimum of 45 credit hours for non-thesis students.
+If students have not completed an aural rehabilitation class, the program is 48 credit hours.
 All students take courses with their cohort at the same time and in the same sequence.
 See an example curriculum at https://csd.jmu.edu/MS-SLP/curriculum.html.
 Note that this is an example, the exact sequence varies slightly across cohorts.
 The program is completed in 5 semesters including one summer semester between the first and second year of the program.
 Students who elect to complete a master’s thesis must register for an additional 6 credits and may need to register for an additional semester to complete their program.

 What clinic and externship opportunities are available?